HOW TO CLEAN LAMINATE CABINETS

 - Apply Simple Green.
 Spray the solution onto a clean, non-abrasive, damp cloth or microfiber pad and wash until clean.
 Start wiping at the bottom and work your way up, and remember to wash the edges, sides, and handles.

-TIP: Keep heat-producing and steam-producing appliances, like hot hair dryers, curling irons, or steam cleaning tools away from your cabinets.
+TIP: Keep heat-producing and steam-producing appliances, like coffee makers, pressure cookers, and toasters, away from your cabinets.
 Excess heat and moisture emitted by these can damage laminated cabinet surfaces.

 If you're unsure about how Simple Green will affect a surface, be sure to spot test on an inconspicuous area before cleaning.